Texas Sea Grant – Community Engaged Internship (TXSG-CEI)

 1. CV – (2-page limit) detailed education and work experience;

 3. One Letter of Recommendation – (1-page-limit) from a previous employer, current academic mentor, or a professor/instructor.
-Letter must be on referee’s letterhead stationerydated, and signed.
+Letter must be on the referee’s letterhead stationerydated, and signed.

 More Info